kaimallea/demoinfogo-linux/README.md

 Working with Network Messages
 -----------------------------

 Building demoinfogo generates C++ classes from the network protobuf files.
-Follow these steps to generate these files for use in your application without building demoinfogo
+Follow these steps to generate these files for use in your application without building demoinfogo:

 1. Follow the instructions above for downloading and compiling protobuf 2.5.0 from source.
 2. Run `make generated_proto`.
 The generated C++ files are created in subdirectory named `src/generated_proto`.